jswans33/my-full-stack-fastapi-template/docs/source/uml/refactoring_plan.rst

 Current Progress (as of March 2025)
 ---------------------------------

-The refactoring is currently in progress, with Phase 1 mostly complete and Phase 2 partially implemented.
+The refactoring has made significant progress, with Phases 1, 2, 3, and 4 now complete.
+The UML generator is now fully functional with the new unified architecture.

 Completed Items
 ~~~~~~~~~~~~~~